 Nine companies are approved to operate in NY.
 Big-time players like FanDuel and BetMGM were chosen to operate sportsbooks within the state.
 The final revenue tax rate will be 51%, which is the highest among states where mobile sports betting is legal.
 [NBC New York, Nov.
 9]

 A revenue tax matrix is proposed by the state.
 All applicants must agree to this proposed tax matrix before state officials decide which companies will be allowed to operate within the state.
 The tax rate would vary depending on how many operators the state allows, ranging from 35% to as high as 64%.
 The empty matrix is in the request for application, which can be found here.

-State officials decide to forgo hearing oral presentations from operators.
+State officials decide to waive oral presentations from operators.
 This news is sure to speed up the rollout of mobile sports betting across the state.
 Sports betting is targeted to be live by Super Bowl LVI in February 2022.
-[Elite Sports NY, Sept.
+[Sept.
 16]

 Gov Cuomo resigns.
 One day after the applications for mobile sports betting are released to the public, Gov. Andrew Cuomo announces his resignation.
-It’s unclear if this will hinder the process for introducing mobile sports betting.
+It’s unclear if this will hinder the legalization process.
 [Where NY Betting Stands, Aug.
 10]

 Cuomo signs mobile sports betting into law.
 Gov. Cuomo officially legalized online sports betting as part of the state’s 2022 budget.
 [April 18]

 New York approves mobile and online sports betting with Gov. Cuomo’s now limited-operator, government-bid model.
 The plan will be passed as part of the state’s $200 billion fiscal year 2022 budget.
 Many key details were not revealed.
 [Limited-Operator Model Approved, April 6]

 The State Assembly releases its annual budget proposal.
 The budget proposal includes mobile sports betting as a way for the government to generate tax revenue.